Hydraean/kraken-demo/README.md

-# Kraken
+# Kraken Demo

-> The backend service for the Seantinel Project built with NodeJS
+> The backend service for the Seantinel Project built with NodeJS (Demo Version)

 ### Main Features: